EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_1.md

 ### Task
-1. Open Rstudio and set working directory to the newly downloaded directory, "MEG_onboarding_lessons"
-2. Create a new R project called "Lesson 1 project" and follow the instructions to familiarize yourself with basic R functions.
-3. Open RStudio.
+1. Open RStudio.
-4. Select File → NewProject…
+2. Select File → NewProject…
-5. Click on Version Control.
+3. Click on Version Control.
-6. Click on Git.
+4. Click on Git.
-7. Enter "https://github.com/EnriqueDoster/MEG_training_tutorials" as the Repository URL
+5. Enter "https://github.com/EnriqueDoster/MEG_intro_stats_course" as the Repository URL
-8. The project directory name should automatically fill out, or you could change it to anything else you want.
+6. The project directory name should automatically fill out, or you could change it to anything else you want.
-9. Click on Browse… to find where you want the project to be created.
+7. Click on Browse… to find where you want the project to be created.
-10. Click Open.
+8. Click Open.
-11. Click Create Project; the project files should be downloaded and RStudio should re-start with the new project data.
+9. Click Create Project; the project files should be downloaded and RStudio should re-start with the new project data.
   * NB.
 Your working directory is now wherever you selected to download the github files.
-12. Look at the bottom right panel in Rstudio to view files in your new working directory.
+10. Look at the bottom right panel in Rstudio to view files in your new working directory.
-  * Click on the "Statistics" directory
+  * Click on the "scripts" directory (NB This does not change your working directory)
   * Open the "Lesson1_R_introduction.R" script by clicking on it.
   * Follow instructions on the script to get familiarized with R.
+    * When editing a script with RStudio, you can use "CTRL + ENTER" to run one line at time.

 ### Step 3) Deliverable
 * Answer the questions for ["Lesson1-Assignment1_IntrotoRandRStudio.docx"](https://github.com/EnriqueDoster/MEG_onboarding_lessons/blob/master/Statistics/Lesson1-Assignment1_IntrotoRandRStudio.docx) and submit the answers to meglab.metagenomics@gmail.com

 # Step 4 - Reading-in data
 ### Getting microbiome and resistome results into R
+- Under development -

 ### Task

-* Follow instructions in the R script, (XXXX), to load all three files and calculate summary statistics for each file.
+* Using the same project from step 3 and follow instructions in the R script, "Lesson1_R_file_exploration.R".
 * Given a count matrix file, taxonomy file, and sample metadata file, students must read-in all data to R and submit an email with the following information:
   * The number of rows and columns for each file.
   * A short description of what kind of samples are being analyzed.